orassayag/users-list/README.md

 Clone the project to your computer.
 Steps to view the solution:
-1. Open server project on IDE (I used VS CODE).
+1. Open server project on IDE (I used VSCode).
 2. In the terminal: npm i
 3. In the terminal: node index.js
 4. Make sure the port running is 3000.